Nobox/Documents/nobox-intern-stack-guide.md

 * Understand the CSS box-model.
 Learn how the browser calculates dimensions by default with the default `content-box` box-model, and its difference with the `border-box` box model.
 All of our sites use the `border-box` box model so dimensions are calculated differently than normal.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/box_model), [CSS Tricks](https://css-tricks.com/the-css-box-model/)

 * Pseudo-elements, `::after` and `::before`.
 They are sprinkled throughout all of our projects, sometimes for really major visual elements.
 Learn how to use them to minimize unsemantic markup for presentational purposes.

+* Vendor prefixes.
+We automate the prefixing process with [Autoprefixer](https://github.com/postcss/autoprefixer), but this is basic knowledge for front-end CSS development.
+You should know their purposes

 * The BEM class syntax.
 All of our CSS is written with BEM classes and looks fugly at first sight, so it's important you understand what's going on.
 [CSSWizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)